Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

 Graciously protect and guide the people of this congregation, O Lord, our Strength and our Redeemer.
 Gladden our hearts with the joy of your saving love.
-Cause us to brim over with the gifts of your Holy Spirit, so that we may refresh, nourish, instruct, and invite our neighbors into your presence.
+Let our lives overflow with the gifts of your Holy Spirit.
+Use us to refresh, nourish, instruct, and invite our neighbors into your presence.

 Lord, in your mercy, please hear our prayer.

-Bless the work of those faithful theologians and teachers who establish dialog, clarify doctrine, correct misunderstandings, and strive to heal the fractures within your Church.
-Direct their labors with your Spirit’s wise promptings.
-Give them holy charity in service of witnessing to the truth of your holy Word.
-And keep their hearts and their work centered in the Gospel of your Son, Jesus Christ, crucified and resurrected to forgive our sins and to grant life and salvation to all who will receive him.
+Bless the work of faithful theologians and teachers who establish dialog, clarify doctrine, correct misunderstandings, and strive to heal your Church.
+Direct their labors with your Spirit.
+Give them holy charity as they proclaim the truth of your holy Word.
+Keep their hearts and their work centered in the your Son, crucified and raised to forgive sin and to grant life and salvation to all who will receive him.

 Lord, in your mercy, please hear our prayer.

 We long for you to break the bow, shatter the spear, and make war to cease throughout the world.
-Until that day, we pray that you would strengthen, protect, and guide all who risk their life on our behalf.
-Be their very present help in times of trouble and places of danger; prosper all they do that accomplishes your will; and bring them home safely and soon.
+Until that day, please strengthen, protect, and guide all who risk their life on our behalf.
+Be their very present help in times of trouble.
+Let all they do be in service to your will.
+Bring them home safely and soon.

 Lord, in your mercy, please hear our prayer.